 It is important to ensure that pupils are exposed to a variety of text types.
 The selected text types should be based on pupils' needs and interests.
 The selected text types below are varied and are appropriate to the A2 level within CEFR.
-The Pulse 2 textbook contains several of the chosen text types below (e.g. magazine article, magazine interview, news reports, online news article).
-Teachers are also encouraged to incorporate a range of text types within their own non-textbook-based lessons.
+The Pulse 2 textbook contains several of the chosen text types below (e.g. magazine interview, online message board, articles about present day issues etc.) Teachers are also encouraged to incorporate a range of text types within their own non-textbook-based lessons.
 Teachers should note that other text types which suit their pupils' needs or interests are of course possible.